youndon/Flares/src/main/kotlin/AtlasBox/Theory The try-catch statement.md

 The `catch` block with the base type has to be written below all the blocks with subtypes.
-In other words, more specialized handlers (like `IOException`) must be written before the more general ones (like `Exception`).
+In other words, more specialized handlers (like `IOException`) must be written before the more FP.general ones (like `Exception`).
 Otherwise, the block with the subtype will be ignored.